ubbleai/xk6-celery/README.md

 import celery from 'k6/x/celery';

-// Create a new Celery Redis Client const client = new celery.Redis({
+// Create a new Celery Redis Client
+// No worker are spawned.
+We are running in client-only mode. const client = new celery.Redis({
   url: "redis://127.0.0.1:6379",
   queue: "taskqueue",